Macdonald Campus

-The Macdonald Campus of McGill University (commonly referred to as the ‘Mac Campus’ or simply ’Mac’) houses McGill's Faculty of Agricultural and Environmental Sciences (FAES), which includes the Institute of Parasitology, the School of Human Nutrition and the McGill School of Environment.
+The Macdonald Campus of McGill University (commonly referred to as the 'Mac Campus' or simply 'Mac') houses McGill's Faculty of Agricultural and Environmental Sciences (FAES), which includes the Institute of Parasitology and the School of Human Nutrition.
 It is located in Sainte-Anne-de-Bellevue, Quebec, in the West Island region of the Island of Montreal.
 The property is also the home of John Abbott College.

 History

 Construction began in 1905, and the school opened its doors to students in 1907 as the Macdonald College of McGill University.
 Planned and funded completely by Sir William Macdonald, who also provided a $2 million operating endowment, it was designed by architects Alexander Cowper Hutchison and George W. Wood.

 James Wilson Robertson served as its first principal, and oversaw its construction and hired its first staff.
 Robertson eventually came into conflict with Macdonald and following budgetary restrictions in 1909, resigned from this position in 1910.

 Several buildings on the downtown McGill campus were also funded by Sir William Macdonald and designed by the Montreal-based architect Andrew Taylor, including the Macdonald Physics Building (1893), Redpath Library (1893), Macdonald Engineering Building (1907), and the Strathcona Medical Building (1907)—since renamed the Strathcona Anatomy and Dentistry Building.

 Far surpassing the Ontario Agricultural College, Macdonald College was the largest in Canada and in its day was one of the most modern agricultural colleges in the world.
 After two years of planning and construction, the college opened in the fall of 1907 under principal James Wilson Robertson.

+The McGill School for Teachers was also moved to MacDonald Campus in 1907.
+In 1965 it was renamed the Faculty of Education, and in 1970 it was relocated to McGill's Downtown Campus.

 In 1938, the Rural Adult Education Service of Macdonald College was established.
 In 1943, John W. McConnell purchased an adjacent 1,380 acre of farmland and donated it to the college, increasing the property's size to its current 1,600 acre.

 In 1965, it became the Macdonald Campus of McGill University.
 Students studying at Macdonald Campus can earn internationally recognized degrees at both the undergraduate - B.Sc.(Agr) - and graduate level in the fields of agriculture, food, natural sciences, applied economics, environment, and engineering.

 In 1971, McGill leased a portion of the Macdonald Campus to the newly created John Abbott College, vacating many historic buildings for the CEGEP.
 This coincided with McGill's decision to move the Faculty of Education to the downtown campus.
 In 2002, this portion of the campus was permanently sold to John Abbott College.

 On September 26, 2006, Canada Post issued a special commemorative stamp in honour of the 100th anniversary of the founding of the college.